lukasbm/chief-video/README.md

 ## Directory

-The directory has to be structured as follows:
+The video directory has to be structured as follows:

 ```
 . // video root